-Well-designed animations makes a UI feel more intuitive, contribute to the slick look and feel of a polished app, and improve the user experience.
+Well-designed animations make a UI feel more intuitive, contribute to the slick look and feel of a polished app, and improve the user experience.
 Flutter’s animation support makes it easy to implement a variety of animation types.
 Many widgets, especially Material widgets, come with the standard motion effects defined in their design spec, but it’s also possible to customize these effects.

 The following resources are a good place to start learning the Flutter animation framework.
 Each of these documents shows, step by step, how to write animation code.

 Covers how to use implicit animations using step-by-step instructions and interactive examples.

 Explains the fundamental classes in the Flutter animation package (controllers, Animatable, curves, listeners, builders), as it guides you through a progression of tween animations using different aspects of the animation APIs.

 Building Beautiful UIs with Flutter

 Codelab demonstrating how to build a simple chat app.
 Step 7 (Animate your app) shows how to animate the new message—sliding it from the input area up to the message list.

 We also have some videos that discuss aspects of Flutter animation.